bitnami/charts/bitnami/jenkins/README.md

 <!--- app-name: Jenkins -->

-# Jenkins packaged by Bitnami
+# Bitnami package for Jenkins

 Jenkins is an open source Continuous Integration and Continuous Delivery (CI/CD) server designed to automate the building, testing, and deploying of any software project.